acorn-io/acorn-oss-workshop/router.md

     routes: {
         "/vote": {
             pathType: "prefix"
-            targetServiceName: "vote-ui"
+            targetServiceName: "voteui"
-            targetPort: 5000
+            targetPort: 80
         }
         "/result": {
             pathType: "prefix"
-            targetServiceName: "result-ui"
+            targetServiceName: "resultui"
-            targetPort: 5000
+            targetPort: 80
         }
     }
 }
 ```

-When the path of a request is */vote* or */result* the router is in charge of forwarding that request to the *vote-ui* or *result-ui* containers respectively.
+When the path of a request is either */vote* or */result* the router is in charge of forwarding that request to the *voteui* or *resultui* containers respectively, on port 80.

 Note: the definition of the routers can also be defined in a more concise way as follows: